jacob-bd/claude-code-statusline/README.md

 ### Context Bar Accuracy

-The context percentage shown is **not the full picture**.
-Claude Code's statusline JSON only provides `current_usage` which represents approximately 50% of actual context:
+Claude Code's statusline JSON only provides `current_usage` (message tokens), not the full context including:

-**What's included in the JSON:**
-- Message tokens (your conversation)
-- Cache creation/read tokens

-**What's NOT included:**
 - System prompt (~3k tokens)
 - System tools (~16k tokens)
 - MCP tools (can be 30k+ tokens depending on your setup)
 - Custom agents
 - Memory files

-This means when the statusline shows 30%, your actual context might be 60%+.
-The conservative color thresholds compensate for this hidden overhead.
+We compensate by adding a static overhead estimate (~53k by default).
+This gets you closer to accurate, but not perfect.

+**Known issue:** There are [multiple open GitHub issues](https://github.com/anthropics/claude-code/issues/516) requesting Anthropic to expose total context usage in the statusline JSON.
+Upvote if you want this fixed properly!

 ### MCP Variability

-If you frequently enable/disable MCP servers, the hidden overhead changes.
-The thresholds are tuned for a typical setup with MCPs enabled.
-With MCPs disabled, you have more headroom than the colors suggest.
+If you frequently enable/disable MCP servers, you may need to adjust `STATIC_OVERHEAD` in the script.
+Run `/context` in Claude Code to see your actual breakdown and tune accordingly.

 ## How It Works

 The script receives JSON input from Claude Code containing:
 - `cost.total_cost_usd` - Accurate total cost across all models
-- `context_window.current_usage` - Current context token usage
+- `context_window.current_usage` - Current context token usage (messages only)
+- `context_window.context_window_size` - Total context window (200k for most models)
 - `workspace` - Directory information
 - `model` - Active model info

-It processes this data and outputs a formatted statusline with ANSI colors.
+It adds the static overhead to `current_usage` and calculates the percentage against the full context window.

+## Related Issues

+- [#516](https://github.com/anthropics/claude-code/issues/516) - "Always show available context percentage" (109+ upvotes)
+- [#14058](https://github.com/anthropics/claude-code/issues/14058) - "Include actual context window usage in statusline JSON"
+- [#13776](https://github.com/anthropics/claude-code/issues/13776) - "Expose full context usage in statusline API"

 ## License